Written byConnie Yang

 Unfortunately, your operating system freezes, or even your Mac won't turn on but shows a black screen.
 In that case, the normal restart button or shortcut key won't work either.
 Because the OS won't let you bring up any programs or options with your cursor.

 Note: If it's just an app that's unresponsive rather than the Mac, there is no need to restart the Mac.
-Force quit the app is okay.
+Force quit the app (use Ctrl-Alt-Delete on Mac) is okay.

 In this situation, you need to force restart your Mac.
 This method also applies to a Mac that's not starting up to the desktop as usual or a regular restart is not possible.